-Work has been carried out with partnerships to produce materials for staff development programmes, including a variety of formats to suit different learning preferences.
-Some of these materials are available below.
-It has also been identified that it is not enough to produce outcomes focussed tools and provide one off training events.
+It has been identified that it is not enough to produce outcomes focussed tools and provide one off training events.
 Evidence shows that other forms of continuing support are required for outcomes focussed practice, and consideration should be given to developing outcomes focussed supervision for staff, and continuing opportunities to share learning and good practice examples etc. You can find materials to support outcomes focused leadership, supervision and a balanced approach towards risk in the next section.

 To summarise the key points: